top of page

 Étienne Chaillou is a French director born in 1981.
 A graduate of the Arts Décoratifs de Paris in animation, he has been co-directing films with Mathias Théry since 2006.
 Together, they seek new narrative forms to explore the incessant questions they engage in in their films.
 Beyond science, they address sociological themes such as family and the heated debate surrounding the law on marriage for all with the film The Sociologist and the Bear, released in theaters in 2016, which was a huge critical and audience success.
 Their new film, The Tie, was released in theaters in 2020.

-Samuel Suffren is a Haitian producer and director, artistic director of the Documentary Meetings in Haiti.
+Samuel Suffren is a Haitian producer and filmmaker, and the Artistic Director of the Rencontres du Documentaire en Haïti.

 Hector Boudot was born in 1999 in Nancy.
 In 2016, thanks to the Zellidja travel grants, he embarked on his first solo journey to Norway, where he documented encounters and artistic explorations through photography, writing, and drawing.